abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 $\alpha \circ F\ f = G\ f \circ \alpha$

-(you would also see it as something like  $alpha (fmap f x) = fmap f (alpha x)$, but note that here the $fmap$ function means two different things on the two sides, Haskell is just smart enough to deduce the type signature by itself)
+(in the programming world, you would also see it as something like  $\alpha (map\ f x) = map\ f (\alpha x)$, but note that here $map$ function means two different things on the two sides, Haskell is just smart enough to deduce which $fmap$ to use).

-And in TypeScript, when we are talking specifically about the identity functor and the list functor, the equality us:
+And in TypeScript, when we are talking specifically about the identity functor and the list functor, the equality is expressed as:

 ```
 [x].map(f) == [f(x)]
 ```

-So, is this equation true ?
+So, is this equation true in our case?
 To verify it, we can have one last peak at the view of the values.

 ![Pointed functor in Set](../11_natural_transformations/pointed_functor_set_internal.svg)

+Why is naturality true?
+---

 And after we do verify it, we ask ourselves *why* is it true (in order to understand *when* it is true).
-The answer is simple, at least in our specific case: the original function $f :: a \to b$ (like our $length :: string \to num$) can only work on the individual values (not with structure), while the natural transformation, like $list :: a \to list a$ only alters the structure, not dealing with individual values.
-So, the two types of functions can be mixed and matched in any way we please, without disturbing the end result.
+The answer is simple, at least in our specific case: the original function $f :: a \to b$ (like our $length :: string \to num$) can only work on the individual values (not with structure), while the natural transformation functions, i.e. ones with signature  $list :: a \to list a$ only alter the structure, and does not deal with individual values.

+The naturality condition says that these two types of functions can be applied in any way we please, without disturbing the end result.

+Exceptions
+---

 <!--

 Naturality and structure